cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### `register_pre_trial_hook(self, impl)`

 Method to register an asynchronous callback function that will be called before a trial is started.
+Only one such function can be registered.

 Parameters:

 -   `impl`: _async func(PrehookSession instance)_ - Callback function to be registered.
 The `PrehookSession` instance member data should be changed as needed for the new trial before returning from this function.
+Note that there may be multiple pre-trial hook services registered in `cogment.yaml` and all these services will be pipelined for each trial start, but the order of the calls is indeterminate.

 Return: None